 The 2017-2018 financial year was the beginning of the reinvention of the Project Management Office (PMO).
-The allocated resourcing following the organisational re-structure for the unit was filled with the appointment of two additional strategic project managers.
-The Project Management Office was "reshuffled" from management by the CEO to the Chief Operations Officer.
+The allocated resourcing following the organisational restructure for the unit was filled with the appointment of two additional strategic project managers.
+The Project Management Office was 'reshuffled' from management by the CEO to the Chief Operations Officer.

 The role of PMO was redefined, with project focused project managers, distinct from new dedicated project management organisational support.
-Resourcing reallocation created additional staff positions for organisation project management support with a Coordinator Project Support for Project Management and Admin Support of Project Management.
+Resourcing reallocation created additional positions for whole organisation project management support with a Coordinator Project Support for Project Management and Admininstration Support of Project Management.